-- 8) Activities that could damage Hardin County's reputation or potentially put the employee and Hardin County at risk for legal proceedings by any party is forbidden.
-"Chain letters", solicitations, and other forms of mass mailing are not permitted. - 9) An employee who receives inappropriate communications on the e-mail system should notify his/her Department Head immediately.
+Activities that could damage Hardin County's reputation or potentially put the employee and Hardin County at risk for legal proceedings by any party is forbidden.
+"Chain letters", solicitations, and other forms of mass mailing are not permitted.

+An employee who receives inappropriate communications on the e-mail system should notify their Department Head immediately.